 The basic rule is that you pay tax in the country in which you work.
-However, you do not pay tax in two countries on the same income.
+You do not pay tax in two countries on the same income.
 This is regulated by the double taxation agreements between Sweden and most of the EEA countries.

-When you move to Sweden, you must contact the Swedish Tax Agency and register in the Population Register.
-The Swedish Tax Agency then prepares a tax card (A-skattsedel) for you.
+When you move to Sweden and have registered in the Population Register, you must contact the Swedish Tax Agency (Skatteverket) for a tax card (A-skattsedel).
 This means that your employer can deduct tax from your salary and pay social security charges (arbetsgivaravgifter).

 If you have questions about taxation when you move from another Nordic country to Sweden and start to work or study in Sweden, you can contact the Swedish Tax Agency for more information.

 You can also check on the Nordic tax portal, Nordisk eTax.
 The portal is for you if you live in one Nordic country and have income or activities in another Nordic country.
-On the portal, you find general information about tax and you can send questions about taxation directly to the relevant tax authorities.
+You can also find general information about tax and you can send questions about taxation directly to the relevant tax authorities.